AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Introduction

 where the inner maximization searches for the perturbation $\bm{\delta}$ to maximize the loss, while the outer minimization searches for the model parameters $\bm{\theta}$ to minimize the loss on the perturbed examples.

-One major issue of AT is that it is prone to overfitting \cite{rice_overfitting_2020, wong_fast_2020}.
-Unlike in standard training, overfitting in AT, a.k.a. robust overfitting \cite{rice_overfitting_2020}, significantly impairs adversarial robustness.
-Many efforts \cite{li_understanding_2023, wu_adversarial_2020, dong_exploring_2022} have been made to understand robust overfitting and mitigate its effect.
-One promising solution is data augmentation (DA), which is a common technique to prevent standard training from overfitting.
-However, many studies \cite{rice_overfitting_2020, wu_adversarial_2020, gowal_uncovering_2021, rebuffi_data_2021} have revealed that advanced DA methods, originally proposed for standard training, often fail to improve adversarial robustness.
-Therefore, DA was usually combined with other regularization techniques such as Stochastic Weight Averaging (SWA) \cite{rebuffi_data_2021}, Consistency regularization \cite{tack_consistency_2022} and Separate Batch Normalization \cite{addepalli_efficient_2022} to improve its effectiveness.
-However, recent work \cite{li_data_2023} demonstrated that DA alone can significantly improve AT if it has strong diversity and well-balanced hardness.
-This suggests that standard training and AT may require different DA strategies, especially in terms of hardness.
+One major issue of AT is that it is prone to overfitting \citep{rice_overfitting_2020, wong_fast_2020}.
+Unlike in standard training (ST), overfitting in AT, a.k.a. robust overfitting \citep{rice_overfitting_2020}, significantly impairs adversarial robustness.
+Many efforts \citep{li_understanding_2023, wu_adversarial_2020, dong_exploring_2022,liu_mitigating_2023,liu2023rethinking} have been made to understand robust overfitting and mitigate its effect.
+One promising solution is data augmentation (DA), which is a common technique to prevent ST from overfitting.
+However, many studies \citep{rice_overfitting_2020, wu_adversarial_2020, gowal_uncovering_2021, rebuffi_data_2021} have revealed that advanced DA methods, originally proposed for ST, often fail to improve adversarial robustness.
+Therefore, DA is usually combined with other regularization techniques such as Stochastic Weight Averaging (SWA) \citep{rebuffi_data_2021}, Consistency regularization \citep{tack_consistency_2022} and Separate Batch Normalization \citep{addepalli_efficient_2022} to improve its effectiveness.
+However, recent work \citep{li_data_2023} demonstrated that DA alone can significantly improve AT if it has strong diversity and well-balanced hardness.
+This suggests that ST and AT may require different DA strategies, especially in terms of hardness.
 It is thus necessary to design DA schemes dedicated to AT.

-IDBH \cite{li_data_2023} is the first and the latest DA scheme specifically designed for AT.
-Despite its impressive robust performance, IDBH employs a heuristic search method to manually optimize DA.
+IDBH \citep{li_data_2023} is the latest DA scheme specifically designed for AT.
+Despite its impressive robust performance, IDBH employs a heuristic search method to manually optimize the DA.
 This search process requires a complete AT for every sampled policy, which induces prohibitive computational cost and scales poorly to large datasets and models.
-Hence, when the computational budget is limited, the hyperparameters for IDBH might be found using a reduced search space and by employing a smaller model, leading to compromised performance.
+Hence, when the computational budget is limited, the hyperparameters for IDBH might be found using a reduced search space\footnote{Search space refers to the collection of all possible data augmentation policies.
+Each policy consists of a set of a set of sub-policies, a data augmentation method associated with a magnitude, and a probability distribution for sampling each sub-policy to apply for data augmentation (see {\cref{fig: policy network samples augmentation}} for an illustration).} and by employing a smaller model, leading to compromised performance.